Preston Bluebonnet

 • Etiquette – We encourage and mentor kind, respectful and gracious social conduct.

-Our Preston Bluebonnet Chapter attends cultural events that span our Chapter’s Cultural Experiences six year plan.
-Each grade level focuses on a different type of performing arts.
-Those events have been concerts of vocal and instrumental talents; dance performances of various genres; theatrical productions of varying types; museums of the arts and sciences; and much more.
+The Preston Bluebonnet Chapter prioritizes cultural events that span our Chapter’s Cultural Experiences six-year plan.
+Each grade level focuses on a different type of art.
+Cultural events have been music performances (both vocal and instrumental), dance performances of various genres, theatrical productions of varying types, and museums of both the arts and science.